lenkan/rx-workshop/README.md

 # rx-workshop

 Hello!
 Welcome to the workshop.
 I hope that you will enjoy it.
-Please read this readme to save yourself some time :)

 ## Links